Aberration-Corrected Electron Microscopy (ACEM) Core

 About the core

-The West Campus ACEM Core, or ACEM, is a university-wide shared user facility that works in partnership with other materials characterization resources at Yale and with the Analytical Services Group at West Campus.
+The Aberration Corrected Electron Microscopy Core, or ACEM, is a cutting-edge, university-wide shared user research facility that works in partnership with other core facilities at Yale.
+We serve the Yale community and also the larger community through collaboration efforts.

 Contacts